 4. There are two key questions about the content of the above verse we need to ask ourselves.

-The result of this is that there is no one who has ever lived, or is living, or will live in the future on this planet for whom Christ did not die and become the perfect, sinless sacrifice for that person.
-No one has an excuse for not conforming to God’s plan before the foundation of the world, however, it does take a genuine choice or decision on the part of each individual.
-No one is able to make the decision or be responsible for this decision other than each individual.
+The result of our study is that there is no one who has ever lived, or is living, or will live in the future on this planet for whom Christ did not die and become the perfect, sinless sacrifice for that person.
+No one has an excuse for not conforming to God’s plan before the foundation of the world.
 The only limitation on becoming a Christian is found in the phrases “whosoever will” (John 3:16), “whosoever believeth” (Romans 10:11), and “whosoever shall call upon the name of the Lord” (Romans 10:13).

 This incredible truth is depicted on the following chart, Figure 90.